In C language, the decimal numbers have two lengths,

-In the example above, we could see that the
+In the example above, we see that the

-- The exponent negative, we can left shift the decimal point to get the original value.
+- The exponent is negative.
+We can left shift the decimal point to get the original value.

-- The exponent positive, we can right shift the decimal point to get the original value.
+- The exponent is positive.
+We can right shift the decimal point to get the original value.

-In other words, the position of the decimal point was changed after converting to floating point format.
-The offset depends on the exponent, so we call this kind of decimal number displaying format as floating point.
+In other words, the position of the decimal point was changed after converting to floating-point format.
+The offset depends on the exponent, so we call this decimal number displaying format floating-point.